Artist Statement

 Nancy's Sky | Oil, charcoal oil stick on canvas, 14x17 inches

 As a western Canadian artist, I am privileged to experience a variety of stunning landscapes and I find myself equally fascinated and haunted by vast prairies, sunlit forests, rugged mountains, and rocky ocean coastlines.
 I seek every opportunity to immerse myself in these humbling spaces as they are the ultimate force of creativity.
-This is, at once, a personal search for life balance and a means to translate landscape as a form of escape and source of solace, well-being and spiritual growth.
-My paintings are a direct emotional response to the power of these spaces.
+These outings are, at once, a personal search for life balance and a means to translate landscape as a form of escape and source of solace, well-being and spiritual growth.
+Quite simply, my paintings are a direct emotional response to the power of these spaces.

-I began my career as a landscape painter in 2005 and quite serendipitously entered the animal realm after painting our family dog’s portrait ten years ago.
-I absolutely love the challenge of connecting with animals through my work and it’s extremely gratifying to know that others feel the connection too.
-Over my career, I have been seduced by an array of animal forms for their emotional and symbolic connections and, in all cases, my goal is to capture their spirit or “inner landscapes” through gaze and gesture.
+I began my career as a landscape painter in 2005 and quite serendipitously entered the animal realm after painting our family dog’s portrait ten years later.
+I love connecting with animals through my work and it’s extremely gratifying to know that others feel this connection too.
+Over my career, I have painted an array of animal forms for their emotional and symbolic ties and, in all cases, my goal is to capture their spirit or “inner landscapes” through gaze and gesture.
 As a result, my portraits are generally close-up, immersive and eye-to-eye.

-Whether it’s a portrait, landscape, or even a floral, at the heart of each work is my sensitive observation, my emotional response to the subject before me and a deep passion for painting.
+Whatever the subject, at the heart of each work is my sensitive observation, my emotional response to the forms before me and a deep passion for painting.
 And regardless of subject matter, I consider the act of painting my opportunity to bring joy, hope and light to others.

 Small Works Inside Outside | Solo Exhibition